Agisight/TyvaData/README.md

 ## Dataset Creation

-The dataset was curates as a source of machine translation training and other NLP tools.
+The dataset was curated as a source of machine translation training and other NLP tools.
-It consists donated and professional translations from books and websites.
-They have been downloaded from the www.tyvan.ru website and fined by Ali Kuzhuget.
+It consists of donated and professional translations from books and websites.
+They have been downloaded from the www.tyvan.ru website and refined by Ali Kuzhuget.
 No additional filtering or postprocessing has been applied.

 © 2024–2025 Ali Kuzhuget, Ondar Choygan and contributors.